dart-lang/site-www/src/_guides/language/language-tour.md

 ### Why use generics?

-Because types are optional in Dart, you never *have* to use generics.
+Because types are optional in Dart 1.x, you never *have* to use generics.
 You might *want* to, though, for the same reason you might want to use other types in your code: types (generic or not) let you document and annotate your code, making your intent clearer.

+{% include optional-types-2.0.html %}

+{% comment %}
+update-for-dart-2.0
+{% endcomment %}

 For example, if you intend for a list to contain only strings, you can declare it as `List<String>` (read that as “list of string”).
 That way